Financial Aid Academic Progress

 Juniors and Seniors: Minimum 2.00 cumulative GPA

 After attending Kent State for two calendar years, all students must have a 2.00 cumulative GPA regardless of grade level.
+The requirement for graduation is a 2.00 cumulative GPA and the graduated scale is designed to get the student to that point.
 Percent completion will be calculated by dividing overall earned hours by overall attempted hours.
 For example: If a student attempted 50 credit hours but only successfully completed 40 out of those 50 credit hours, the completion rate would be 80% (40/50=80%).Transfer hours are included in the Percent Completion calculation.

 |Percent Completion: Undergraduate students||Percent completion will be calculated by dividing overall earned hours by overall attempted hours.